 Spline Broaching Rotary Tool

 All spline form rotary applications require the use of oversize pilot holes, and these pilot holes leave a small radius on the corners of the inner part of the workpiece.
 This small radius is acceptable in the finished product because contact actually takes place on the outside of the form rather than on the inside.
-There is also a small radius on the broach at the inside corner of the spline teeth, but this does not get transferred to the finished product because the oversize pilot hole diameter will have removed the material from this area.
+There is also a small radius on the broach at the inside corner of the spline teeth, but this does not get transferred to the finished product because the oversize pilot hole diameter will remove the material from this area.

 From this, it can be seen that the oversize pilot hole is very important for the creation of separated chips during the broaching process, and for reducing the pressure which is necessary to cut the form itself.

-One of the most popular processes for which spline broaching is used is spline cutting.
+One of the most popular processes for which we use spline broaching is spline cutting.
 This procedure involves machining external or internal splines (which are the teeth or the ridges) onto gears, shafts, and other components typically associated with transmissions.
 These will then mesh with grooves in a piece that gets mated to them, and which allows power to be passed on from one component to the other.

 Spline broach sharpening and repair